NashFP/icfp-contest-2020/elixir/README.md

-# StarterKit app for ICFP 2020
+# NashFP ICFP 2020 Elixir solution

+## Docs from the StarterKit

 This is a Mix project setup to build a Release named `app` using the official Dockerfile.